-Some years later, she moved to NYC and began studying with master clown teacher Chris Bayes, eventually completing a pedagogical apprenticeship with him.
-She's studied with other clown masters including Philippe Gaulier in France, Aitor Basauri, and Dody DiSanto.
-Julia has immersed herself in the beautiful and strange world of theatrical clown through performing, producing, directing, and teaching.
-She returned to D.C. and earned an MFA from Shakespeare Theatre Company’s Academy for Classical Acting.
+After moving to NYC in 2011, Julia began studying with master clown teacher Christopher Bayes, eventually completing a pedagogical apprenticeship with him.
+She's studied extensively with other clown teachers including Philippe Gaulier in France, Aitor Basauri of Spymonkey, and Dody DiSanto of the Center for Movement Theatre.
+She also completed the People’s Improv Theater’s Improv Program.
+Julia completed an MFA from Shakespeare Theatre Company’s Academy for Classical Acting at George Washington University.
 Shakespeare: very serious stuff.

 Want to collaborate?
 Contact her at firstname.lastname@example.org

 As an actor, Julia has performed at Arena Stage, The Kennedy Center, Ford’s Theatre, New Dramatists, The Lark, Project Y, Cincinnati Playhouse, Synetic Theatre, and Round House Theatre among others.
 She’s a founding member of The Funny School of Good Acting’s Commedia Company, devising and improvising irreverent comedy with a bunch of other masked fools.
 As a clown she has devised and performed her own material and hosted countless shows.

 Her full resume and training can be found here.